nagyist/scalar-api-generator/packages/api-reference-react/README.md

 ## Community

 We are API nerds.
 You too?
-Let's chat on Discord: <https://discord.gg/scalar>
+Let’s chat on Discord: <https://discord.gg/scalar>

 ## License